 Relying on one set of rankings, without first researching the methodology behind it, runs the risk of choosing a school that either someone else, or a flawed computer algorithm, thinks is best.
 You wouldn’t allow someone else to order for you in a restaurant, so why let someone else make such an important decision for your future?

 Don’t ignore these rankings—rather, dig deeper into the logic and reasoning behind them.
 Each ranking’s methodology is available on their website, and each involves complex formula in which categories such as selectivity, demographics of incoming class, faculty degrees, alumni donations and graduate jobs are weighted differently.
 Examine these formulas in order to see beyond a simple list of schools that you have heard of.

 How to decide on the best fit for you

 The intangibles that construct the college experience are immeasurable, and ideally every student will develop a list of criteria that is important to them -- using these characteristics as a lens through which to evaluate options.
 Some important aspects to consider are:

 - Extracurricular opportunities

 Once you examine these things, create your own ranking, listing what you "need" in a school from most important to least important.
 Once you can identify your "wants," as well as your "do not wants," we can help you move in the right direction, provide resources to narrow your search, and discern a list of schools that fits your personal palette.

-Most importantly, at Occam, we encourage you to take charge of your own educational future, and make informed choices in doing so.
+Most importantly, at Occam, we give you the tools to make informed choices while encouraging you to take charge of your own educational future.